W. B. Yeats: Abbey Theatre

 Yeats met the American poet Ezra Pound in 1909.
 Pound had travelled to London at least partly to meet the older man, whom he considered "the only poet worthy of serious study."
 From 1913 until 1916, the two men wintered in the Stone Cottage at Ashdown Forest, with Pound nominally acting as Yeats's secretary.
 The relationship got off to a rocky start when Pound arranged for the publication in the magazine Poetry of some of Yeats's verse with Pound's own unauthorised alterations.
 These changes reflected Pound's distaste for Victorian prosody.
 A more indirect influence was the scholarship on Japanese Noh plays that Pound had obtained from Ernest Fenollosa's widow, which provided Yeats with a model for the aristocratic drama he intended to write.
 The first of his plays modelled on Noh was At the Hawk's Well, the first draft of which he dictated to Pound in January 1916.

-The emergence of a nationalist revolutionary movement by the Roman Catholic lower-middle and working class made Yeats reassess some of his attitudes.
+The emergence of a nationalist revolutionary movement by the Catholic lower-middle and working class made Yeats reassess some of his attitudes.
 In the refrain of "Easter, 1916" ("All changed, changed utterly / A terrible beauty is born"), he faces his own failure to recognise the merits of the leaders of the Easter Rising, due to his attitude towards their lowly backgrounds.
 Yeats was close to Lady Gregory and her home place of Coole Park, County Galway.
 He would often visit and stay there as it was a central meeting place for people who supported the resurgence of Irish literature and cultural traditions.
-His poem, "The Wild Swans at Coole" was written there, between 1916 and 1917.
+His poem "The Wild Swans at Coole" was written there, between 1916 and 1917.

 He wrote prefaces for two books of Irish mythological tales, compiled by Lady Gregory: Cuchulain of Muirthemne (1902), and Gods and Fighting Men (1904).
 In the preface of the latter, he wrote: "One must not expect in these stories the epic lineaments, the many incidents, woven into one great event of, let us say the War for the Brown Bull of Cuailgne or that of the last gathering at Muirthemne."